MicrosoftDocs/cpp-docs.tr-tr/docs/intrinsics/shiftleft128.md

 #### <a name="parameters"></a>Parametreler
  [in] `LowPart`
- Düşük 64 bit kaydırmak için 128-bit miktarı.
+ Kaydırmak için 128 bit miktarı düşük 64 bit.

  [in] `HighPart`
- Yüksek 64 bit kaydırmak için 128-bit miktarı.
+ Yüksek 64 bit kaydırmak için 128 bit miktarı.

  [in] `Shift`
  Kaydırılacak bit sayısı.